Quality can have a huge influence on your comfort and performance, and that’s no different with the best cycling jerseys.

 Pearl Izumi Interval Jersey

 This mesh material has lots of stretch for a good fit and is relatively robust compared to some minimalist jerseys.
-There’s a Coldblack treatment to reflect heat on warm days.
+There’s a Coldblack treatment to reflect heat on warm days too.

 The rear hem has a silicone liner to keep it in place and three well-located pockets sit above this.
-These have bonded tops and inner support patches on the high stress points, but there’s no zip pocket in keeping with the sleek design.
+These have bonded tops and inner support patches on the high-stress areas, but there’s no zip pocket in keeping with the sleek design.

 The overall cut on this low-neck jersey is fitted but is more generously sized than some of the Italian brands.

-An equivalent jersey designed for female riders is also available from Pearl Izumi
+An equivalent cycling jersey designed for female riders is also available from Pearl Izumi.